top of page

 Kimberly Hamm (2021 - )

 Kimberly joined the lab as a research technician in summer 2020, and started as a PhD student in Fall 2021.
-She is interested in urban pollinator ecology and is developing protocols for her first field season in summer 2022.
+She is interested in urban pollinator ecology and has set up common gardens along an urban-rural gradient to examine intra-specific variation in bee traits in response to urbanization.
 She has a BS from UL Lafayette and an MS from the University of Florida.

 Anna is interested in bee ecology and behavior, particularly the relationships between specialist pollinators and their host plants.
-Anna completed an undergraduate degree in Entomology at Cornell in Spring 2022.
+Anna completed an undergraduate degree in Entomology at Cornell in Spring 2022, and finished her M.S. in Summer 2024!

 Undergraduate Students and Technicians